 2 The Lord says,

-“The people who survive the sword
+“The people who survived the sword

-found favor in the wilderness;
+found grace in the wilderness,

 “Yes, I have loved you with an everlasting love.